cosmos/cosmos-sdk/x/group/spec/03_messages.md

 A new group can be created with the `MsgCreateGroup`, which has an admin address, a list of members and some optional metadata bytes.

+The metadata has a maximum length that is chosen by the app developer, and passed into the group keeper as a config.

 +++ https://github.com/cosmos/cosmos-sdk/blob/6f58963e7f6ce820e9b33f02f06f7b96f6d2e347/proto/cosmos/group/v1beta1/tx.proto#L54-L65

 It's expecting to fail if metadata length is greater than `MaxMetadataLen` config.